scottsmith93/scottsmith.github.io/_posts/2020-07-23-unsexy-design-work.md

 ---
 layout:       post
 date:         2020-07-23 21:32:09
-title:        Unsexy Design Work is Sexy.
+title:        Unsexy Design Work is Sexy
 summary:      Documenting your work is important for the future of flexible working.
 description:  Documenting your work is important for the future of flexible working.
 author:       Scott Smith